 Depending on how much you enjoy thrills, this could be up toward the top of your rankings or down at the bottom.
 For us, Mission: SPACE is somewhere in the middle.
 The ride experience is for sure one of the most unique in Disney World as you are loaded into a space shuttle and it simulates what it feels like to space-travel.

-The G-forces and sensation it gives you are unreal, but the story is not done very well and the interactivity is basically non-existant.
+The G-forces and sensations it gives you are unreal, but the story is not done very well and the interactivity is basically non-existent.
 This could be much better with a few changes.